cabberley/azure-hcl-nested/README.md

 # azure-hcl-nested

+The purpose of this repository is to perform a proof of concept for setting up a hybrid solution with a controlled and secure network layer to access resources in the public cloud.

-## Deployable Templates
+## Deployable Individual Templates

 _Option 1_

-This method of deployment can host the templates in the cloud and then allow for repeatable deployments from within the Portal.
+This method of deployment hosts the templates in Azure and then allow for repeatable deployments from within the Portal.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdanielscholl%2Fazure-hcl-nested%2Fmain%2Ftemplates%2FtemplateDeploy.json)

-1. Deploy Operations Template
-2. Deploy Mock On-Premises Template
-3. Deploy Control Plane Template
-4. Deploy Connect Operations Template
-5. Deploy Connect Mock Template
+__Operations Template__

+This template is designed to setup what would be assume to be the items owned by an enterprise operations team as part of a Cloud Adoption Framework.

+- Log Analytics Workspace
+- Network Topology Items
+- Firewall

+__Control Plane Template__

+This template is designed to setup what would be an example of a control plane.

+- Data Management Items
+- Key Vault
+- Private Link Network Items

+__Mock On-Prem Template__

+This template is designed to setup the Nested Virtualization items necessary to simulate a Hybrid Scenario

+- Virtual Machine
+- Network Items
+- Configuration Scripts

+__Connect Network Templates__

+These 2 templates establish the VPN connections between the Hub Network and Mock On-Prem Networks.

 ## Cloud Shell Single Solution

 _Option 2_

-This deployment uses the cloud shell to provision a full deployment automatically.
+This deployment uses Azure Cloud Shell to provision a full deployment automatically.

 Run the following script from azure cloud shell.